 The precise point of solstice is measured according to the angle of the sun’s declination.
 When the sun reaches its lowest angle of declination relative to the earth, we experience the longest night and shortest day.
-In summer this is reversed as the sun reaches its zenith.
+In summer, this is reversed as the sun reaches its zenith.
 At the equinoxes, days and nights are equal in length—for the poles of the earth are tilted in relation to earth’s orbit around the sun.
-Around the solstices, the difference each day in time for sunrise and sunset is fractional—a matter of seconds at best.
+Near the solstices, the length of time each day between sunrise and sunset is fractional.
+It is a matter of seconds at best.

 Man is a measurer, and there are countless ways in which things can be measured.
-All measurement is arbitrary and the division of the circle into 360 degrees serves a practical purpose; it is not a declaration of any absolute in itself.
-Though the fanatic frequently forgets it, neither science nor any spiritual philosophy was intended to produce absolute truth.
+All measurement is arbitrary.
+The division of the circle into 360 degrees serves a practical purpose; it is not a declaration of any absolute in itself.
+Neither science nor any spiritual philosophy was intended to produce absolute truth.

 For many of us, the technocratic industrial calendar is not in any way meaningful.
 We therefore look to a reliable mark for our communion with nature, spirit, mind and soul.
 We do not worship at the altar of the sun and the moon any more than we would wish to worship at the altar of profane science.
-Visible nature is nonetheless the only miracle required should we seek for a demonstration of eternal beauty and truth—for as according to the ancient Egyptian wisdom, ‘As above, so below’.
+Visible nature is nonetheless the only miracle required should we seek for a demonstration of eternal beauty and truth.
 Our scale is necessarily a human one, not a mechanical one.
 We do not search for meaning in arc minutes, yet we may make a meaningful observation of nature’s course, seeing there many wonders to behold in her form and geometry.

 The music of Mozart is precise in itself; the scores can be ‘played’ automatically, by a machine.
-Yet when Mozart is played by a machine, it is no longer music and it is no longer wonderful.
+Yet when a machine plays Mozart, it is no longer music and it is no longer wonderful.
 It is perhaps a miracle in itself that it requires an imprecise human being to produce the music of Mozart.
 For this reason, music lovers down the centuries have thought that God must have moved the hand of Mozart, for they have experienced something therein that will not be explained otherwise.
-This same ineffable presence moves behind all of visible nature and is closer to us than our own heartbeat
+This same ineffable presence moves behind all of visible nature and is closer to us than our own heartbeat.